ndd21/PHYS281/docs/demo-unit-tests.md

 Here we can see that our `circle_area` function had a mistake, which we can then fix.

-# pytest
+## pytest

 There is a third-party Python package called [`pytest`](https://docs.pytest.org/en/stable/), which is useful for running unit tests.
 It should be available within the `base` Anaconda environment.
 It provides a format for writing the test script and a way of running that test script.
-At its most basic, you write each test as a function named `test_sometestname()` (replacing `sometestname` with what you want) and use the `assert` keyword when doing the comparisons for the tests.
+At its most basic, you write each test as a function named `test_sometestname()` (replacing `sometestname` with what you want) and use the `assert` keyword when doing the comparisons for the tests (in this case the "assertion" is that the returned values is the same as the expected value).
 Converting the above script into this format, and calling it `test_shape_pytest.py`, would give, e.g.,:

 ```python
 import shapes